pknw1-www/test2/README.md

 - [ ] import the archive to your docker images with ```docker import <your_image>:latest' < image.tarsaaasssa
 as
-as long as the image name matches the docker composr fileyou can start with ```docker compose up -d```fdgdfgfadss the container will run and serve your content from buildpublish currently confiugred to expose port 8888 - this can be changeds ..aa http://localhost:8888/s
+as long as the image name matches the docker composr fileyou can start with ```docker compose up -d```fdgdfgfadss the container will run and serve your content from buildpublishs currently confiugred to expose port 8888 - this can be changeds ..aa http://localhost:8888/s